‘I were on a ship called the Oriental. Bugger of a

 Duppa was taken with Wakefield’s scheme for colonising New Zealand and it wasn’t long before they were all Wellington-bound on the Oriental.
 Ebenezer too was leaving England on the Stakesby, bound for Tasmania.
 While Martha’s mission was to escape poverty, Eb’s was always to be reunited with his wife and children.

 Ebenezer sailed to Van Diemen’s Land, as Tasmania was known then, on 15 May 1833.
-I found many records
+I found many records of his time there and you can see some of them in this image gallery.

 There are no records of Will’s time at the boys’ reform school at Point Puer though, because that part of the book is fiction.
 Will vanished without a trace after leaving the Rugby workhouse.
-You can however see some images
+You can however see some images of Point Puer.

 We know that Ebenezer headed to the goldfields on the screw steamer from Launceston to Melbourne, but what happened to him after that in real life is a mystery.
 The part of the novel set in the goldfields is invented, as are Jack Ah Wei and Wen.
 Will and Harriet’s reunion is also fiction, although I like to think it might all have happened.

 Wellington in the early days of British immigration was a sort of shanty-town, where two cultures met head-on.
-Lewisville sees this through the eyes of the colonisers,
+Lewisville sees this through the eyes of the colonisers, most of whom saw the tangata whenua as fascinating and even admirable in so far as they did not get in the way of British expansion.

 Most of the settlers were in a state of culture shock that seemed to last a long time, gathering from their letters home.
 There were no such letters however for Martha and Mary Ann, who couldn’t talk about their past with anyone – even each other.